JeffRMoore/koa/docs/api/request.md

 #### `request.is(types...)`

-  Check if the incoming request contains the "Content-Type" header field, and it contains any of the give mime `type`s.
+  Check if the incoming request contains the `Content-Type` header field, and it contains any of the give mime `types`.
   If there is no request body, `null` is returned.
   If there is no content type, or the match fails `false` is returned.
   Otherwise, it returns the matching content-type.